Terms You Should Know

-The early draft takes the form of a draft of your multimodal argument (website or video).
-The work you do in this early draft accomplishes two goals: preliminary design and content work for the final multimodal argument, and content and idea building for the written argument (both intermediate and final drafts).
-See the Project 3 Multimedia Argument Early Draft assignment for more details.
+The Multimodal Argument Early Draft for Project 3 will be the draft of your multimodal argument (either website or video as designated by your instructor).
+The work you do in this early draft accomplishes two goals preliminary design and content work for the final multimodal argument and content and idea building for the written argument.

 The multimedia argument final draft should be a polished and thoughtfully designed website or video.
 The multimodal argument will have the minimum requirements:

 - A website will include a home page that introduces the audience to the site; a minimum of three other pages that educate, engage, and empower the audience to act; and a Works Cited page.
 The sources used in the written argument also can be used in the multimedia argument.

 - A video will be two to five minutes long and will integrate audio (music and spoken word) and visual components (images and dialogue) with minimal “talking head” narration.
 Sources used in the video must be credited.

 Follow assignment guidelines as outlined by your instructor.
 Create a revision plan in MyReviewers that considers the feedback you received on your intermediate draft.
 Summarize this feedback, analyze which comments you find most helpful, and then determine how you will revise your draft.